-My name is Holly Grosvenor and I grew up in a frugal household and was taught at a very young age to save.
-I remember the day my Dad showed me my savings account statement.
-I was 4 years old.
+My name is Holly Grosvenor and I was taught at a very young age to save.
+I remember the day my Dad showed me my savings account statement at age 4.
 He explained to me that I earn interest from the bank when I put money in this savings account.
 It was a basic lesson on compound interest.
-Of course, this was back in the 80s so the interest rate in that savings account was above 4%, so I was impressed.
+I was impressed.

-My parents growing up taught me to save and they also taught me to spend my money wisely.
+My parents also taught me to spend my money wisely.
 If there was something I really wanted I should keep an eye out for good prices and save up for that item or experience.
-When I was 12 years old, I started babysitting as a side time job.
-I started making $4 an hour and I was thrilled.
-At that time, I knew if I saved it I could do more with that money later.

 The Unexpectant Happens

-At the age of 19, I lost my father to a heart attack.
+At the age of 20, I lost my father to a heart attack.
 My mother and I supported each other by learning as we navigated our way through the family finances.
-Because my father handled the finances, it wasn’t clear how to even do simple tasks like pay bills.
+Since my father had handled the finances, it wasn’t clear how to even do simple tasks like pay bills.
 I learned a lot in a short period of time.

-I volunteered for several different local groups from 2011 to 2018.
-From 2016-2018 I have been Treasurer of a local MoMs club managing their budget and expenses.
+I volunteered for several local non-profit Mom groups from 2011 to 2018.
+From 2016-2018, I was treasurer of a local MoMs club managing their budget and expenses.

 Working towards Financial Independence

-I believe working hard, saving, and being frugal are the keys to Financial Independence.
-My husband and I are now working towards Financial Independence.
+Since 2018, I have been a Financial Coach helping people like you.
+I believe working hard, saving, and being frugal are the keys to reaching Financial Independence.
 My definition of Financial Independence is having enough income from your assets to cover your essential expenses so that you can survive without ever having to work again.
 I believe that anyone can achieve this goal.
-Financial Independence means freedom to do what you want to do.
+Financial Independence gives you the freedom to do what you want to do.

 I graduated from George Mason University in 2001 with a degree in Public Administration and minor in Management.